Kuopion Palloseura: History

 The club was officially founded on 16 March 1923, at Kuopion Seurahuone.
-The club was named Kuopion Palloseura ("Kuopio Football Club") with an abbreviation of KPS, which was later changed to KuPS.
+The club was named Kuopion Palloseura ("Kuopio Ball Club") with an abbreviation of KPS, which was later changed to KuPS.

 The club spent the majority of the 1920s playing friendly games against other local clubs.
 In the 1930s and early 1940s, the club played in the second highest tier of Finnish football.
 KuPS was first promoted to Mestaruussarja in 1947, but were relegated at the end of their first season.
 The club was promoted again in 1949 and this time remained in the top tier for 44 consecutive seasons.

 During the club’s early years, KuPS played in black and green shirts with vertical stripes, white shorts and black socks.
 In 1935, the colors were changed to a yellow shirt, black shorts and yellow and black socks.
 At the same time, the club's abbreviation changed from KPS to KuPS.

 KuPS golden era took place between the 1950s and 1970s, when the club won five league titles, finished runner up on eight occasions, and third once.
 The club also won the Finnish Cup for the first time in 1968.

 KuPS played in the top flight without significant success in the 1980s.
 However, the 1980s ended with the club's second Finnish Cup triumph in 1989.